Air Conditioning and Heating Installation In Southern California

 Is the company installing my equipment licensed?

 Always go with a licensed contractor.
-You can check on their license status in California with the contractor’s state licensing board (cslb.ca.gov).
+You can check their license status in California with the contractor’s state licensing board (cslb.ca.gov).
 In California, to install, service and repair HVAC equipment for homes and business, you need a C-20 classification.
-Do not use a general contractor to install your A/C system (B classification) he will either act as the middle man and sub-contract out the work or not know what he is doing.
+Do not use a general contractor to install your A/C system (B classification) they will either act as the middle man and sub-contract out the work or not know what they are doing.